freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 - Replace `pick` with `s` next to your `fix: add missing rename table reference` commit
 - You can save and exit nano by pressing `ctrl+x` then `y` then `enter`

 ## 1735.
-Nano: Change Column References Commit Message
+Nano: Add Missing Renames Commit Message

 ### 1735.1